AdityaPrakash-26/CPP-Algorithms/README.md

 1. Install [VSCode](https://code.visualstudio.com/download)
 2. Clone the repository into your project folder, and import it with `#include "CPP-Algorithms"`

+All functions are provided as a template, so that you are not limited by the data type.
+If contributing, please follow the same pattern.

 ## Contributing

 All contributions are welcome :)